William Gray (inventor): Baseball

-A baseball player, he came up with a couple of inventions.
+A baseball fan, he came up with a couple of inventions for the sport.
 First came the sand-handle baseball bat (Base Ball Bat, US patent no. 300,360, dated June 7, 1884), which was sold to A. G. Spaulding's sporting goods company.
 It did not catch on.

 However, his next invention proved to be more successful.
 Chest protectors had been invented in the early 1880s.
 Deacon White may have created the first.
 According to legend, the wife of Charlie Bennett, a Major League Baseball catcher, devised a chest protector which he began wearing openly (as opposed to under his uniform) in 1883.
 However, Gray came up with an improved padded protector that shielded the catcher's entire chest and groin area without restricting their movement very much (Body Protector, US patent no. 374,150, dated November 29, 1887).
 He again sold his patent to Spaulding, which advertised "Gray's Patent Body Protector" in its annual Official Base Ball Guide.
 This became standard baseball equipment in the 1890s.

 The payphone

 Supposedly, Gray was inspired to create a payphone when no one would let him use their phone to call a doctor for his wife.
-Gray did eventually found a phone and his wife recovered, but right after the incident he was determined to create phones, available for everyone.
+Gray did eventually find a phone and his wife recovered, but right after the incident he was determined to create phones, available for everyone.
 A few payphone booths had been installed prior to his work, but with attendants to collect payment for their use.
 Gray did away with the need for the latter.
 His first payphone accepted coins and moved a cover upon payment, making the call possible (Coin Controlled Apparatus for Telephones, US Patent No. 408,709, dated August 13, 1889).
 Gray improved his invention, when he made a signal device for telephone pay stations.
 In total, he obtained over 20 patents to improve the payphone.